-Budgeting for Equity: Proven Techniques
+Proven Techniques

-The tensions we have described in this paper require a different approach to budgeting.
-The conventional approach to budgeting is often a win-lose game, where different stakeholders position themselves to get their piece of the proverbial pie-in other words, to come out on top in a competition for resources.
-However, the local government budget will never be sufficient to give everyone what they want, so the long-run result is financial strain and alienation of the "losers" in the competition for resources.
+he tensions we have described in this paper require a different approach to budgeting.
+The conventional approach is often a win-lose game, where stakeholders position themselves to get their piece of the proverbial pie-in other words, to come out on top in a competition for resources.
+But the local government budget will never be sufficient to give everyone what they want, so the long-run result is financial strain and alienation of the "losers" in the competition for resources.

-A successful and sustainable approach to budgeting for equity needs to be based on some other model than a win-lose game.
-A different model is offered by GFOA's Financial Foundations Framework.
-Based on Nobel Prize-winning research,20 Financial Foundations Framework sets forth five pillars for financial decision-making, as shown in Exhibit 3.
+A successful and sustainable approach to budgeting for equity needs to be based on some other model than a win-lose game-like GFOA's Financial Foundations Framework.
+Based on Nobel Prize-winning research, the Financial Foundations Framework lays out five pillars for financial decision-making, as shown in Exhibit 3.
+(Learn more about the Framework at gfoa.org/financial-foundations.)